apollographql/apollo-client/docs/source/caching/cache-configuration.md

 });
 ```

+To learn how to use the `InMemoryCache` to read or write data, consult the [Cache interaction](/caching/cache-interaction) documentation.

 The `InMemoryCache` constructor accepts a variety of named options, described below.

-## Basic usage

-To learn how to use the `InMemoryCache` to read or write data, consult the [Cache interaction](/caching/cache-interaction) documentation.

 ## Configuring the cache